xemul/cylang/README.md

 in the 2nd value, otherwise `;` results in the 1st value.
 It's token meaning is the "default value".

-The `;-` evaluates next token and if it's empty, i.e. a NOVALUE, false bool, empty string, list or map, results in NOVALUE, otherwise results in the mentioned token.
+The `;-` evaluates next token and results in NOVALUE if it's empty, i.e. a NOVALUE itself or false bool, zero number, empty string, list or map.
+Otherwise results in the mentioned token value.
+The token's meaning is "novalue if empty".

 `|` converts (maps or filters) a list or a map.
 It evaluates two next tokens and then for each element from the 1st (it should be a list or a map) calls the 2nd